mixelpixel/ngrok_and_http-server/README.md

     PATHEXT=.COM;.EXE;.BAT;.CMD;.VBS;.VBE;.JS;.JSE;.WSF;.WSH;.MSC
     PATH=/c/Users/mixel/bin:/mingw64/bin:/usr/local/bin:/usr/bin:/bin:/mingw64/bin:/usr/bin:/c/Users/mixel/bin:/c/Windows/system32:/c/Windows:/c/Windows/System32/Wbem:/c/Windows/System32/WindowsPowerShell/v1.0:/c/Program Files/nodejs:/c/Program Files (x86)/Yarn/bin:/cmd:/c/Users/mixel/AppData/Local/Microsoft/WindowsApps:/c/Users/mixel/AppData/Roaming/npm:/c/Users/mixel/AppData/Local/Yarn/bin:/c/Program Files/Microsoft VS Code/bin:/c/Program Files/MongoDB/Server/3.6/bin:/c/Users/mixel/bin:/usr/bin/vendor_perl:/usr/bin/core_perl
 ```
-15. The left to right order is the order your computer looks in.
+21. The left to right order is the order your computer searches by.
 As soon as it finds a match, the binary file is executed (and given any additional arguments you entered with the command).
-## Copy or move the "ngrok" binary file to one of these directories.
+22. Copy or move the "ngrok" binary file to one of the directories in your PATH.
-### macOS, Linux and GitBash users can now verify the installation of the ngrok progam:
+### macOS, Linux and GitBash users can now verify the installation of the ngrok progam and it's availability through their PATH:
-17. Like so:
+23. Like so:
   ```console
   $ ngrok --version
       ngrok version 2.2.8
   ```
 ### Windows users with CMD or Powershell
-18. You'll need to make sure the PATH to the "ngrok" binary file is available in your Advanced System Settings Environmental Variables.
+24. You'll need to make sure the PATH to the "ngrok" binary file is available in your Advanced System Settings Environmental Variables.
   - Click on the Window icon (lower left).
-  - Type "sdvanced system settings".
+  - Type "advanced system settings".
   - Click the "View Advanced System Settings" Control Panel icon.
   - Select "Environmental Variables."
-  - Select PATH from the User Variables list (top half, NOT the System Variables on the bottom).
+  - Select "PATH" from the User Variables list (top half, NOT the System Variables on the bottom).
   - Select "Edit"
   - Is the path to the directory where you put the ngrok executable binary file in this list?
     - If so, then close the Environmental Variables and System Properties windows.
     - If not, then select "New" and add the directory.
   - NOTE: GitBash displays Windows directory paths differently than Windows.
 For example, in GitBash /c/Users/mixel/bin/ is the equivalent of C:\Users\mixel\bin\ in Windows.
 In the Advanced System Settings dialogue, to add a new path, use the Windows syntax.
   - Now that the ngrok file can be found through your PATH, the ngrok command is available to CMD and Powershell.
+  - You may need to launch a new shell for the new PATH directory to be recognized.
   ```posh
   PS C:\Users\mixel> ngrok --version
       ngrok version 2.2.8
   ```

 # Deploy with `ngrok` and NodeJS `http-server`
-19. Use the [`npx`](https://github.com/zkat/npx) command to serve up the project on a local port.
+25. Use the [`npx`](https://github.com/zkat/npx) command to serve up the project on a local port.
 The `npx` tool gets installed with the NodeJS installation.
   ```console
   $ npx http-server
       npx: installed 23 in 5.588s